kimballa/arduino-wifi-scanner/README.md

 * Create `~/arduino_mk.conf` from the template in that directory and customize it to your board and local environment.
 See other one-time setup instructions in that project's README.md and/or the comment header of `arduino.mk`.
-* Clone the `libardinodbg` library project as a sibling as well.
+* Clone `PyArduinoDebug`, `button-debounce`, and other necessary library projects as siblings as well.
 * In the library directory, build with `make install`.
-* Build this with `make image` or build and upload with `make verify`.
+* After building all the libraries, build this with `make image` or build and upload with `make verify`.

 License
 -------